 Dr. Bergstrom uses the VISX S4 laser platform to perform laser eye procedures, the same company that invented laser eye surgery.
 Approximately 70% of all eye surgeons use the VISX laser to perform laser eye surgeries.
 In fact, more laser vision surgeries are performed with the VISX laser than any other laser brand combined.
+Dr. Bergstrom uses Wavefront aberrometry to program the laser combined with iris registration for unprecedented precision.

 What is LASIK?